-Misinformation Through Social No. of Percentage of
+Misinformation Through Social Media No. of Respondents Percentage of Respondents

-Media Respondents Respondents

 Strongly Agree 8 17

 Agree 27 60

 Neutral 9 19

 Disagree 1 2

 Strongly Disagree 1 2

 Total 46 100

-The table above shows that, 17% of the respondents strongly agree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media, 60% of the respondents agree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media, 19% of the respondents do not provide any opinion that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media, 2% of the respondents disagree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media, 2% of the respondents disagree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media and 2% of the respondents strongly disagree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media and 2% of the respondents at radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media and 2% of the respondents at radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media and 2% of the respondents strongly disagree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media and 2% of the respondents strongly disagree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media.
+The table above shows that, 17% of the respondents strongly agree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media, 60% of the respondents agree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media, 19% of the respondents do not provide any opinion that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media, 2% of the respondents disagree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media and 2% of the respondents strongly disagree that radio and newspaper created an assistance in revealing the misinformation about the pandemic through social media.